 n2x, whereas write-set proposes setting it to

 n1x.
-This causes a conflict, which in turn causes the node-1 originated transaction to fail the certification test.
+This causes a conflict, which in turn causes the transaction from Node 1 to fail the certification test.

-- Using the same case explained above, node-1 certification also rejects the node-1 packet.
+Using the same case as explained above, Node 1 certification also rejects the packet from Node 1.

 This suggests that the node doesn’t need to wait for certification to complete, but just needs to ensure that the packet is written to the channel.
 The applier transaction will always win and the local conflicting transaction will be rolled back.

-What happens if one of the nodes has local changes that are not synced with group?
+The following example shows what happens if one of the nodes has local changes that are not synced with the group: